hrichardsonlab/fmri-analysis/files/README.txt

 contrast_files/ :
 These files list all condition contrasts for a dataset.
 Multiple tasks can (and should!) be included in the same contrasts file.

+dcm2bids_files/ :
+These files are used to convert raw dicom data to BIDS format and are study specific.

 event_files/ :
 These files are tab-delimited files containing stimulus presentation and optionally response information.
 Where relevant, individual events files are provided per participant if stimulus presentation differed across participants and/or runs.